 Ryan is one of the most professional voice artists I have worked with, comparable to some of the best I've worked with at Cartoon Network, as his intuition and experience lets him pull from popular material to refine his performance into one that can fit any character.
 His talent gives the performance a range of options to work with.
 His refined instincts, his broad range, and his nuanced delivery makes directing his performance incredibly rewarding.
 The hard work he puts in shows in the final product, and he's easily top of my list for any new role. -Richard Mansfield, Blackfield Entertainment

 Ryan is an incredible character actor.
 Rarely have I seen such range and creativity from anyone I've worked with, making him a wonderful asset to any project.
 I look forward to working with him more in the future. [...]
-You're a swiss army knife, ha ha ha!
+You're a Swiss army knife, ha ha ha!
 You did great work. -Matt White, Old Moon

 Ryan Cooper is equal parts gracious and talented, a rare gift in a collaborator.
 The first time we heard his voice, we knew immediately that we wanted to work with him.
 That instinct has proven correct over and over.
 Nearly a decade of collaboration and two full audiobooks later, Ryan continues to surprise and impress us.
 His vocal range and nuance, the hard work he puts in to ground his performances are extraordinary.
 He's the first man we call for any project. -Jack and Hugh Monahan, Stellar Jockeys